-The standard applies to annual periods beginning on or after January 1, 2018 and is to be applied retrospectively.
+The standard applies to annual periods beginning on or after January 1, 2018 and is to be applied retrospectively with certain exceptions.
 The impact of the revised standard on Alterna Savings' financial position and performance has not yet been assessed.